Limited-slip differential

-A limited-slip differential (LSD) is a type of differential gear train that for on-road use still allows its two output shafts to rotate at different speeds, but limits the maximum difference between the two shafts to enforce a minimum of traction, unlike the common open differential, that allows one wheel to stand still while all power is wasted at the other wheel spinning at double speed, or a locking differential that simply locks them together, mostly temporarily in off-road use.
+A limited-slip differential (LSD) is a type of differential gear train that for on-road use allows its two output shafts to rotate at different speeds, but limits the maximum difference between the two shafts to enforce a minimum of traction, unlike the open differential that allows one wheel to stand still while all power is applied to the other wheel, or a locking differential that locks them together.

 Limited-slip differentials are often known by the generic trademark Positraction, a brand name owned by General Motors and originally used for its Chevrolet branded vehicles.

-In automobiles, such limited-slip differentials are used in place of a standard open differential, where they convey certain dynamic advantages, at the expense of greater complexity.

 Early history

 In 1932, Ferdinand Porsche designed the P-Wagen Grand Prix racing car, later adopted for Auto Union racing cars.
 The high power of the supercharged V16 design caused one of the rear wheels to experience excessive wheel spin at any speed up to 100 mph.
 In 1935, Porsche commissioned the engineering firm ZF to design a limited-slip differential to improve performance.
 The ZF "sliding pins and cams" became available, and one example was the Type B-70 used during the Second World War in the military VWs (Kübelwagen and Schwimmwagen), although technically this was not a limited-slip differential, but a system composed of two freewheels, which sent the whole of the engine power to the slower-turning of the two wheels.

 Limited-slip differentials were widely introduced by U.S. automakers in the late 1950s and were marketed under a wide variety of trademarked names.
 In early 1956, Packard introduced a clutch-type limited-slip differential under the Twin Traction trademark, promoting it as an aid for driving in severe winter weather.
 In 1957, General Motors (GM) introduced a competing system for Chevrolet branded vehicles under the Positraction name.
 Within a few years, other American automotive brands introduced similar systems under a variety of names, including Safe-T-Track for GM's Pontiac brand and Anti Spin for its Oldsmobile brand, while the Ford Motor Company introduced Traction-Lok for Ford vehicles and Directed Power for its Lincoln cars.
 Chrysler purchased Power-Lok units from Dana Incorporated and Spin-Resistant units from Borg-Warner, marketing both under the Sure-Grip name on Chrysler, Dodge, and Plymouth vehicles.
 Limited-slip differentials became very popular and sought after during the muscle car era in the 1960s and 1970s.
 Despite the myriad marketing names used by competing brands, the popularity of Chevrolet vehicles resulted in Positraction becoming a generic trademark in the U.S. for limited-slip differentials generally.